daviddob/Autolab/examples/README.md

   release_score: true
   makefile: autograde-Makefile
   tarfile: autograde.tar
-book_keeping:
-  interface_number: 1000
+version: 1

 ```
 this file must be named properties.yml

 name: must be url safe

-handin: times are seconds after epoch in UTC
+handin: times are in ISO 8601 format

-book_keeping: the interface number will be used to provided migration steps if the system changes too much to support old versions
+version: the version number will be used to provided migration steps if the system changes too much to support old versions

+category_name: will be created if not already present

 problems even if there is only 1 must be denoted as a list

 ~~~
 autograde-Makefile, autograde.tar
 ~~~